STAY INFORMED TODAY AND EVERY DAY MOBILE

 * U.S. temporary payrolls growth slows to 12 pct in Feb * Temp demand shifting to professional jobs * Manpower, Robert Half, SFN shares down NEW YORK, March 4 (Reuters) – Shares of U.S. staffing and j… (photo: AP / Richard Drew) The Guardian

-Payrolls Photos Stock Exchange Wall Street Wikipedia: New York Stock Exchange Global copper output inches higher with record prices
+Payrolls Photos Stock Exchange Wall Street Wikipedia: New York Stock Exchange Copper Global copper output inches higher with record prices

 | NEW YORK – The world’s biggest copper miners increased output for a third consecutive quarter late last year, pushing operations hard to cash in on record-setting prices, a Reuters survey showed… (photo: Creative Commons / Jurii) Mining Weekly